Ayana-sarkar/JupyterLab4.github.io/README.md

                 <img src="Screenshot 2026-06-06 001335.png" alt="Data Visualization" class="box-image">
                 <p>Lines 1: This brings in Python's premier plotting library.<br>

-               Line2: his extracts the specific math components needed for a sine wave:<br> Lines 4–5: A plot needs data points (x, y) to draw a line.
+               Line2: This extracts the specific math components needed for a sine wave:<br> Lines 4–5: A plot needs data points (x, y) to draw a line.
 These lines use list comprehensions (shorthand loops) to generate 200 distinct coordinate points.                <br>
              [Range(200) means i has values from 0 to 199]<br>
               Line 7: The Core Plotting Command<br>